 - Budget goals and achievements

-5. Offer a Fair & Transparent Grievance Process
+6. Offer a Fair & Transparent Grievance Process

 Here are some of the best practices in establishing a grievance process:

-The grievance policy should be clear and concise, outlining the grievance procedure in the workplace.
+- Develop a written policy: The grievance policy should be clear and concise, outlining the grievance procedure in the workplace.
 This policy should be easily accessible to all employees and clearly explain the steps involved in filing a complaint and how it will be resolved.

-There should be a timeline for resolving the complaint to ensure its resolution in a timely manner.
+- Establish a timeline for resolution: There should be a timeline for resolving the complaint to ensure its resolution in a timely manner.
 Furthermore, all the details should be communicated to all parties involved to ensure transparency.

-When investigating a complaint, an HR representative or a third-party consultant should conduct the investigation to ensure that it is fair and unbiased.
+- Assign a neutral party to investigate: When investigating a complaint, an HR representative or a third-party consultant should conduct the investigation to ensure that it is fair and unbiased.

-Keep detailed records of all complaints and investigations, including the steps taken and the outcome.
+- Keep records: Keep detailed records of all complaints and investigations, including the steps taken and the outcome.
 This will help you identify trends and take necessary steps to prevent similar issues in the future.

-6. Prioritize Work-life Balance
+7. Prioritize Work-life Balance

 Work-life balance can also involve maintaining manageable workloads (do regular check-ins to ensure it’s working for the employee), creating a positive work environment, and providing wellness programs.
 Allowing employees to prioritize a healthy work-life balance will make them more likely to stay with your company for the long haul.

-7. Encourage Employee Task Prioritization
+8. Encourage Employee Task Prioritization

+When employees feel overwhelmed, stressed, and unsupported, they are more likely to experience low job satisfaction, reduced engagement, and increased turnover rates.
 To avoid this, managers should help employees prioritize their tasks by providing clear guidelines on which tasks are the most important and urgent.

 Encourage employees to focus on one task at a time and avoid multitasking.
 Furthermore, break down complex tasks into smaller, more manageable parts.
 This can help reduce the feeling of being overwhelmed and give employees a sense of accomplishment as they complete each step.

-8. Conduct Regular Performance Reviews
+9. Conduct Regular Performance Reviews

 One-on-one performance review meetings with managers can help employees understand the definition of success in their roles.
-These also provide a great opportunity for supervisors to learn more about what makes an employee tick and what they need to be their best selves.
+These also provide a great opportunity for supervisors to learn more about what makes employees tick and what they need to be their best selves.
 This not only helps you better manage your employees day to day but also lets you learn about—and nurture—their professional goals.
 Sometimes, all you have to do to retain top talent is ask the right questions and listen.

 Additionally, conducting regular performance reviews can help tie an employee’s performance to your company successes.
 This gives managers a chance to weigh the expectations of employees against their performance and contributions.
 Clearly outlining goals and performance can lead to a more positive work environment.

-9. Foster a Positive & Inclusive Work Environment
+10. Foster a Positive & Inclusive Work Environment

+An inclusive work environment attracts and retains top talent.
 When employees feel valued, respected, and included, they are more likely to trust their colleagues and the leadership.
 This leads to greater collaboration, more effective teamwork, and better communication throughout the organization.

-10. Offer Personal & Professional Growth Opportunities
+11. Offer Personal & Professional Growth Opportunities

 Start with offering job training and education opportunities that can be translated into role advancement for your employees.
 Depending on the employee, it may also be helpful to cover education expenses to grow in a relevant field or to encourage conference attendance through financial assistance and flexible work schedules.